AidanJReid/Milestone-Project2/README.md

 # UFO sightings worldwide between the dates of 25/8/2016 - 24/8/2017

 The data dashboard displays five separate charts which present accumulated data concerning UFO activity spanning an entire year (until present records permit.)

-It is designed to relay and visually present general behavioural patterns/shapes/frequency and locale of UFO sightings in a bite-sized and easily digestible format, as opposed to the reams of (often inconsistent) data presented in the source excel file.
+It is designed to relay and visually present general behavioural patterns, shapes. frequency and locale of UFO sightings in a bite-sized and easily digestible format, as opposed to the reams of data presented in the source excel file.

 ## UX